-For the characters of form of pod, colour of pod, and position of flowers experiments were also made on a small scale, and results obtained in perfect agreement.
-All combinations which were possible through the union of the differentiating characters duly appeared, and in nearly equal numbers.
+For the characters of form of pod, color of pod, and position of flowers, experiments were also made on a small scale and results obtained in perfect agreement.
+All combinations, which were possible through the union of the differentiating characters duly appeared, and in nearly equal numbers.

-Experimentally, therefore, the theory is justified that the pea hybrids form egg and pollen cells which, in their constitution, represent in equal numbers all constant forms which result from the combination of the characters when united in fertilisation.
+Experimentally, therefore, the theory is confirmed that the pea hybrids form egg and pollen cells which, in their constitution, represent in equal numbers all constant forms which result from the combination of the characters united in fertilization.

 The difference of the forms among the progeny of the hybrids, as well as the respective ratios of the numbers in which they are observed, find a sufficient explanation in the principle above deduced.
-The simplest case is afforded by the developmental series of each pair of differentiating This series is represented by the expression characters.
-A + 2Aa + a, in which A and a signify the forms with constant differentiating characters, and Aa the hybrid form of both.
-It includes in three different classes four In the formation of these, pollen and egg individuals. cells of the form A and a take part on the average equally in the fertilisation; hence each form [occurs] twice, since four individuals are formed.
-There participate consequently in the fertilisation----
+The simplest case is afforded by the developmental series of each pair of differentiating characters.
+This series is represented by the expression A+2Aa+a, in which A and a signify the forms with constant differentiating characters, and Aa the hybrid form of both.
+It includes in three different classes four individuals.
+In the formation of these, pollen and egg cells of the form A and a take part on the average equally in the fertilization; hence each form [occurs] twice, since four individuals are formed.
+There participate consequently in the fertilization equally often with each egg cell form A and a, consequently one of the two pollen cells A in the fertilization will meet with the egg cell A and the other with the egg cell a, and so likewise one pollen cell a will unite with an egg cell A, and the other with the egg cell a.

-The pollen cells A + A + a + aThe egg cells A + A + a + a.
+The pollen cells: A + A + a + a, The egg cells: A + A + a + a.

 It remains, therefore, purely a matter of chance which of the two sorts of pollen will become united with each separate egg cell.
-According, however, to the law of probability, it will always happen, on the average of many cases, that each pollen form A and a will unite equally often with each egg cell form A and a, consequently one of the two pollen cells A in the fertilisation will meet with the egg cell A and the other with an egg cell a, and so likewise one pollen cell a will unite with an egg cell A, and the other with egg cell a.
+According, however, to the law of probability, it will always happen, on the average of many cases, that each pollen form A and a will unite

-The result of the fertilisation may be made clear by putting the signs for the conjoined egg and pollen cells in the form of fractions, those for the pollen cells above and those for the egg cells below the line.
+The result of the fertilization may be made clear by putting the signs for the conjoined egg and pollen cells in the form of fractions, those for the pollen cells above and those for the egg cells below the line.
 We then have

-$$\frac{A}{A} + \frac{A}{a} + \frac{a}{A} + \frac{a}{a}$$
+$$\frac{A}{A}$$ + $\frac{A}{a}$ + $\frac{a}{A}$ + $\frac{a}{a}$.

-In the first and fourth term the egg and pollen cells are of like kind, consequently the product of their union must be constant, viz.
-A and a; in the second and third, on the other hand, there again results a union of the two differentiating characters of the stocks, consequently the forms resulting from these fertilisations are identical with those of the hybrid from which they sprang.
-There occurs accordingly a repeated hybridisation.
-This explains the striking fact that the hybrids are able to produce, besides the two parental forms, offspring which are like themselves; $\frac{A}{a}$ and $\frac{a}{A}$ both give the same union Aa, since, as already remarked above, it makes no difference in the result of fertilisation to which of the two characters the pollen or egg cells belong.
-We may write then-
+In the first and fourth term the egg and pollen cells are of like kind, consequently the product of their union must be constant, namely A and a; in the second and third, on the other hand, there again results a union of the two differentiating characters of the stocks, consequently the forms resulting from these fertilizations are identical with those of the hybrid from which they sprang.
+There occurs accordingly a repeated hybridization.
+This explains the striking fact that the hybrids are able to produce, besides the two parental forms, offspring which are like themselves A/a and a/A both give the same union Aa, since, as already remarked above, it makes no difference in the result of fertilization to which of the two characters the pollen or egg cells belong.
+We may write then

-$$\frac{A}{A}+\frac{A}{a}+\frac{a}{A}+\frac{a}{a}=A+2Aa+a.$$
+$$\frac{A}{A} + \frac{A}{a} + \frac{a}{A} + \frac{a}{a} = A + 2Aa + a.$$